Practice Everyday English Conversation for Daily Life

 - Quick tips for confidence

-This will help you talk about things in your everyday life using English vocabulary.
+This will help you practice English vocabulary.

 Lesson 1: Talking About Food and Meals to Practice Daily English speaking